Travel & Living in Hanoi, Vietnam

-If you have never been to Vietnam before it can be somewhat baffling to begin with.
-So, with that in mind, here’s my top ten Google searches to help speed up the process of making sense of Vietnam whether living here or visiting.
+If you have never been to Vietnam before it can be somewhat baffling.
+So, here are my top 10 Google searches to help make sense of Vietnam.

 In no particular order: